 24 May 1944

 U-675 was spotted and sunk in the North Sea west of Alesund, Norway, by a Sunderland on training duty, aircraft 'R' of RAF No.4 OTU, based at Invergordon, Scotland.
 This flying boat was captained by Flight Lieutenant T. F. P. Frizell, RAAF, and manned by a scratch crew of instructors and trainees.
-The crew of U-675 were themselves inexperienced, being on their first patrol.
-Despite putting up a heavy defensive fire, they were all lost.
+The crew of U-675 were themselves inexperienced, being on their first patrol, but they put up a heavy defensive fire.
+All were lost at sea.

 The Sinking of U-990

 25 May 1944

 U-990 was sunk by multi-aircraft attack in the North Sea.
 One of the planes involved, Liberator 'L' of RAF 59 Squadron, was flown by RAAF Pilot Officer Wes Loney.
 Credit for the sinking went to Liberator 59/S. At the time, U-990 was also carrying a large group of survivors that it had picked up from U-476.
 51 men of the combined crews escaped from U-990.
 A German patrol boat rescued them.